vercel/vercel/errors/next-functions-config-optimized-lambdas.md

 #### Why This Warning Occurred

 `@vercel/next` by default now bundles pages into optimized functions, minimizing bootup time and increasing overall application throughput.
-When the `functions` config is added in `now.json` or `vercel.json`, it causez conflicts with this optimization, so it is opted-out.
+When the `functions` config is added in `now.json` or `vercel.json`, it causes conflicts with this optimization, so it is opted-out.

 #### Possible Ways to Fix It

-Remove custom any `functions` config from your `now.json` or `vercel.json` to take advantage of this optimization.
+Remove the `functions` config from your `now.json` or `vercel.json` to take advantage of this optimization.

 ### Useful Links